 West First St.

 North Boedecker (W. 1st Street) was named Boedecker Bluff Natural Area based on its setting on a bluff above Boedecker Reservoir, a State Wildlife Area.
 The 17-acre property is located along W. 1st Street south of Rossum Drive and Mariana Butte.
-The site is planned to open in 2019 with trails for public access, fishing, and wildlife viewing.
+The site is being developed for public access and is planned to open in 2019.

 The property was purchased in 2017 and provides a buffer to nearby residential development for wildlife using the reservoir and adjacent habitat.